- About Us

 - Advancing the Human Spirit

 This has been a very successful year for Capital Area Head Start.
-We maintained an average 100% enrollment each month, serving a total of 1,090 children and families (574 children in Head Start, 176 in Head Start State Supplemental Assistance or HSSAP, 104 in Pre K Counts only, 140 in Early Head Start, and 40 in Maternal Infant Early Childhood Home Visitation or MIECHV).
+We maintained 100% enrollment each month, serving a funded total of 1,138 children and families.
 Ninety-six point five percent of the children in Head Start and Early Head Start meet 100% of the U.S. Poverty Guidelines.
-Of the children who were enrolled in CAHS, 93% of children in Head Start and 99% of children in Early Head Start received medical exams and 94% of children in Head Start and 100% of children in Early Head Start received dental exams, an important part of every child’s health and well-being.
-Ninety eight percent of Head Start and Early Head Start children are up to date with immunizations.
+Of the children who were enrolled in CAHS, 97% of children in Head Start and 100% of children in Early Head Start received medical exams and 98% of children in Head Start and 100% of children in Early Head Start received dental exams, an important part of every child’s health and well-being.
+Ninety-three percent of Head Start and Early Head Start children are up to date with immunizations.

 PBIS – Positive Behavioral Interventions and Supports